 Frontal Area is the total area in square feet that a moving vehicle and trailer exposes to air resistance.

-The chart below shows the maximum trailer frontal area that must be considered for a vehicle/trailer combination.
+The maximum trailer frontal area that must be considered for a Corsair/trailer combination is 20 sq. ft. without Class II Tow Package and 30 sq. ft. with Class II Tow Package.
 Exceeding these limitations may significantly reduce the performance of your towing vehicle.